3.1. Nomination and Compensation Committee

 Benchmarks and external consultants

-Geberit regularly reviews the remuneration of its executives, including that of members of the Group Executive Board.
-This includes regular participation in benchmark studies on comparable functions in other industrial companies.
-In 2012, a detailed analysis of the remuneration of members of the Group Executive Board was carried out by an independent external compensation consulting firm, Towers Watson.
+Geberit regularly reviews the remuneration of its executives, including that of the members of the Group Executive Board.
+This includes regular participation, e.g. every two to three years, in benchmark studies on comparable functions in other industrial companies.
+In 2015, a detailed analysis of the remuneration of the CEO and the other members of the Group Executive Board was carried out by an independent external compensation consulting firm, Towers Watson.
 This consulting firm has no other mandates from Geberit.
-The remuneration analysis was conducted on the basis of a peer group of industrial companies of comparable size and geographic scope and headquartered in Switzerland: Barry Callebaut, Bucher, Dätwyler, EMS-Chemie, Georg Fischer, Givaudan, Kaba, Lindt & Sprüngli, Logitech, Lonza, Mettler-Toledo, Nobel Biocare, Oerlikon, Sika, Sonova, Straumann, Sulzer and Zehnder.
-The study revealed that remuneration of the CEO and other members of the Group Executive Board was broadly in line with that of the peer group.
-However, it became apparent that the weighting of the different remuneration components deviated from that of the market; in particular, the proportion of the Long-Term Incentive as a percentage of the total remuneration at Geberit was below that of the peer group.
-The Board of Directors decided to rebalance the remuneration components in line with market practice.
+The remuneration analysis was conducted on the basis of a peer group of industrial companies of comparable size and geographic scope and headquartered in Switzerland: Autoneum, Barry Callebaut, Bucher, Dätwyler, Ems-Chemie, Georg Fischer, Givaudan, Kaba, Logitech, Lonza, Mettler-Toledo, OC Oerlikon, Schindler, Schweiter, SFS, Sika, Sonova, Sulzer and Zehnder.
+The study, together with other published data, served as basis to determine the target remuneration levels of the CEO and other members of the Group Executive Board for the business year 2016.
+While many different factors, such as individual role and contribution, company performance and affordability, are considered to determine remuneration levels, the policy of Geberit is to provide target remuneration that is in principle positioned around the market median.

-The actual compensation effectively paid out in a given year to the Group Executive Board members depends on the company and on the individual performance.
-Individual performance is assessed through the formal annual Performance Management process: company and individual performance objectives are approved at the beginning of the business year and achievements against those objectives are assessed after year-end.
-The performance appraisal is the basis for determination of the actual compensation.
+The actual remuneration effectively paid out in a given year to the Group Executive Board members depends on the company and on the individual performance.
+Individual performance is assessed through the formal annual performance management process: company and individual performance objectives are approved at the beginning of the business year and achievements against those objectives is assessed after year-end.
+The performance appraisal is the basis for the determination of the actual remuneration.

 (December – January)